-The Rotary Foundation is inviting applications for its Rotary Graduate Scholarship Programme for middle-low income countries in the USA for the 2019/2020 academic session.
+The Rotary Foundation is inviting applications for its Rotary Graduate Scholarship Programme for middle-low income countries in the UK for the 2021/2022 academic session.

 The Rotary Scholarship programme is one of the largest privately funded scholarship programmes in the world.
 In 2017 Rotary International celebrated 70 years of the scholarship programme.
 In the last 15 years, this District has supported over 200 Scholars on either the former “Ambassadorial” scheme or the current Global Grant scheme.

 The majority of these have studied within their District and been funded by their home Rotary Clubs and Districts, but District 1090 has also funded one scholar each year (and very occasionally two scholars) to study overseas or in their District.
 Scholarships can be for a single year, or for up to four years, of academic graduate full-time study.
 The scholarship may not be used for unsupervised research, medical internship or residency, or for full-time employment.